cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 Versions to upgrade from
 ########################

-Before upgrading to 3.6, your deployment should be running either:
+Before upgrading to 3.8, your deployment should be running one of:

+* 3.2.10 (or later),
-* 3.2.10 (or later), or
+* 3.4.4 (or later), or
-* 3.4.4 (or later)
+* 3.6.0 (or later)

-If your existing deployment predates these releases, you should first upgrade to one of these versions, let it run for a while, resolve any issues that come up, and only then upgrade to 3.6.
+If your existing deployment predates these releases, you should first upgrade to one of these versions, let it run for a while, resolve any issues that come up, and only then upgrade to 3.8.

 3.2.x prior to 3.2.10, 3.4.x prior to 3.4.4, and all 3.0.x and 2.x releases
 have inconsistencies in their storage of an optional metadata field (mailbox uniqueids).
 This was not previously a problem due to the field being optional.

-Architectural changes in 3.6 make mailbox uniqueids required for almost all operations.
+Architectural changes in 3.6 and later make mailbox uniqueids required for almost all operations.
 If these are inconsistent or missing, the upgrade may not succeed, and the failure may be difficult to recover from.

-3.2.10 and 3.4.4 contain changes that detect, report, and fix up missing or inconsistent mailbox uniqueids, allowing for a safer upgrade to 3.6.
+3.2.10 and 3.4.4 contain changes that detect, report, and fix up missing or inconsistent mailbox uniqueids, allowing for a safer upgrade to 3.6 and later.

 Installation from tarball
 #########################

 You will need to install from our packaged tarball.
-We provide a full list of libraries that Debian requires, but we aren't able to test all platforms: you may find you need to install additional or different libraries to support v3.6.
+We provide a full list of libraries that Debian requires, but we aren't able to test all platforms: you may find you need to install additional or different libraries to support v3.8.

 Storage changes
 ###############

-In 3.6, mailboxes and user metadata directories are organised on disk by UUID rather than by mailbox name.
+In 3.6 and later, mailboxes and user metadata directories are organised on disk by UUID rather than by mailbox name.

-At startup (or when you first run the updated `ctl_cyrusdb -r` manually), :cyrusman:`ctl_cyrusdb(8)` will upgrade mailboxes.db to accommodate both old-style and new-style storage.
+At startup (or when you first run the updated `ctl_cyrusdb -r` manually), :cyrusman:`ctl_cyrusdb(8)` will upgrade mailboxes.db to accommodate both old-style and new-style storage, if it didn't already.

 By default, new top-level mailboxes will be created in the new style.
-Mailboxes that already exist will remain in the old style until you convert them with :cyrusman:`relocate_by_id(8)`.
+Mailboxes that already exist in the old style will remain in the old style until you convert them with :cyrusman:`relocate_by_id(8)`.
 New mailboxes below the top level will be created in the same style as their parent mailbox.

 The new :cyrusman:`cyr_ls(8)` tool can be used to examine the on-disk contents of a given mailbox name.  :cyrusman:`mbpath(8)` can be used to find